How can I help you?

 ....

-Add the Syncfusion® Blazor Floating Action Button component to the ~/Pages/Index.razor file.
+Add the Syncfusion® Blazor Floating Action Button component in the ~/Pages/Index.razor file.

 @using Syncfusion.Blazor.Buttons